aduffy70/LabNotes/_posts/2018/2018-08-03-mirna-seq-reanalysis.md

     - 24 have only weak mirdeep2 support (mirdeep score<10) and are likely mirdeep false positives.
 Discard
     - 13 don't have evidence that they are NOT miRNAs and have higher mirdeep2 support (mirdeep scores>75) - possible novel turkey miRNAs.
 Keep with miRNA family assigned as "Novel-1"  through "Novel-13"
   * 176 likely precursor miRNAs continuing on to further analysis (163 assigned to a miRNA family + 13 possibly novel to turkey)
+  * Plot locations of miRNAs in genome
+    - 110 in intergenic regions, 66 in non-coding regions of genes (introns or UTRs).
+If we drop the 15 that map to contigs not assigned to chromosomes that changes to 95 in intergenic regions and 66 in non-coding gene regions.
+That makes sense... there are few genes annotated in the unknown contigs--if they had genes it could help assign them to a chromosome.
+    - Generated karyograms showing the miRNA positions in the genome colored by intergenic vs non-coding gene, DE vs not DE, and known vs novel status.
+The karyograms have bad resolution--miRNAs up to ~70k bases apart have overlapping lines.
+But there isn't really anything interesting in the clustering of miRNAs.
+I don't have clusters of miRNAs that are all DE, for example.

 ## Differential expression analysis
   * Filter miRExpress table to just the mature miRNAs for the 176 likely precursors and export table for R (Expression_data_forR.csv)